 - Another idea is to highlight new catering trends.
 If your catering company is on the cutting edge of trends, show off your know-how to spark interest in prospective clients.

 How do you find catering clients?
 Have you used any of these tactics to get new sales leads?
-Sound off in the comments or let us know on Twitter.
+Sound off on Twitter.